 Hanna Husáhr is often engaged as a concert singer.
-Her repertoire ranges from early baroque to contemporary and she has worked with conductors such as Stefano Ranzani, Leif Segerstam, Pinchas Steinberg, Rinaldo Alessandrini, Mikko Franck, Jonathan Cohen and Tobias Ringborg.
-A few highlights are Nielsen’s Symphony no. 3 with Herbert Blomstedt, Bach’s St John passion with Daniel Harding and Leino Songs by Kaija Saariaho at The Polar Music Prize ceremony with the Royal Stockholm Philharmonic Orchestra at Stockholm Concert Hall.
+Her repertoire ranges from early baroque to contemporary and she has worked with conductors such as Herbert Blomstedt, Edward Gardner, Leif Segerstam, Pinchas Steinberg, Lawrence Renes, Stefano Ranzani, Rinaldo Alessandrini, Mikko Franck, Daniel Harding, Jonathan Cohen and Tobias Ringborg.
+A few highlights in Hanna’s repertoire are Nielsen’s Symphony no. 3 with Herbert Blomstedt, Bach’s St John passion with Daniel Harding and Leino Songs by Kaija Saariaho at The Polar Music Prize ceremony with the Royal Stockholm Philharmonic Orchestra at Stockholm Concert Hall.

-Recent concert engagements have included Händel’s Messiah/the Orchestra of the Age of Enlightenment, Haydn’s Paukenmesse/The Swedish Radio Symphony Orchestra (Manfred Honeck), Symphony No. 3 by Nielsen/ Stockholm Concert Hall, Berwaldhallen and Gothenburg Concert Hall as well as Romilda at Auditorio Nacional de Música in Madrid.
-Hanna has performed at the Bergen International Festival at Grieghallen and in 2012/2013 she appeared at Berlin Philharmonie in works by Schubert and Kraus with L’arte del mondo.
+Other concert engagements include Händel’s Messiah/the Orchestra of the Age of Enlightenment, Haydn’s Paukenmesse (Honeck) and Mater Gloriosa/Mahler’s Symphony no. 8 (Harding) with The Swedish Radio Symphony Orchestra.
+Hanna has sung Symphony No. 3 by Nielsen/ Stockholm Concert Hall, Berwaldhallen and Gothenburg Concert Hall, Romilda (Serse) at Auditorio Nacional de Música/ Madrid, at Gran Teatre del Liceu/ Barcelona and Tchaikovsky Concert Hall/Moscow with Ensemble Matheus (Spinosi).
+Hanna has performed at the Bergen International Festival and in 2013 she appeared at Berlin Philharmonie in works by Schubert and Kraus with L’arte del mondo.

-Hanna Husáhr studied at Guildhall School of Music and Drama in London, The Opera School in Gothenburg and Stockholm Opera Studio.
-She continued her studies as a trainee at the Finnish National Opera singing roles such as Adina in L’elisir d’amore and first Blumenmädchen/Knappe in Parsifal.
+Hanna Husáhr studied at Guildhall School of Music and Drama in London (BMus), The Opera School in Gothenburg and Stockholm Opera Studio.
+She continued her studies as a trainee at the Finnish National Opera singing roles such as Adina in L’elisir d’amore and First Blumenmädchen/Knappe in Parsifal.

-Hanna Husáhr is the recipient of the 2017 Birgit Nilsson Scholarship and the 2011 Jussi Björling Award.
-Hanna was also awarded the Mozart prize in the 2016 Wilhelm Stenhammar International Music Competition.
+Hanna Husáhr has received the Birgit Nilsson Scholarship (2017), the Håkan Mogren Award (2017) and the Royal Opera Friends Scholarship (2017).
+She has also been awarded the Drottningholm Scholarship (2016), Christina Nilsson Scholarship (2013) and the Jussi Björling Award (2011).
+Hanna was also awarded the Mozart Prize in the 2016 Wilhelm Stenhammar International Music Competition.